vatpac-technology/sops/docs/aerodromes/classc/Essendon.md

     EN ADC must not permit aircraft to depart from the RWY 26 extended centreline until passed LUY and within the vertical limits of EN airspace.

 ### VFR
-VFR departures from Class G shall be cleared (at not above `A015`) via:
+VFR departures to Class G shall be cleared (at not above `A015`) via:

 | Direction | VFR Outbound Point |
 |----------| ------------------------ |